 Malaysian eCommerce consumers use a variety of payment methods, such as cash on delivery (COD), credit card, and online transfer.

 From the above results, mobile banking is the most popular method of paying for online purchases.
 On the other hand, the slew of new payment options like mobile payments means that these options shouldn’t be ignored either.
 On the bright side, the wide availability and popularity of online-enabled payment solutions means that getting payment for your products for the most part shouldn’t be too troublesome.

-Interestingly, Maybank2U consistently ranks11 among the top 10 in different lists of Malaysians’ most visited websites, as well as on the top Google search queries in the country in 2018.
-This could be explained by Maybank2U’s21 users using the web banking service to make on-the-go online payments, including for eCommerce purchases.
-Maybank2U offers a variety of personal and digital banking services, such as Samsung Pay, Visa Checkout, transfers, a mobile wallet, and a promotions app.
+Interestingly, Maybank2U consistently ranks3 among the top 10 in different lists of Malaysians’ most visited websites, as well as on the top Google search queries in the country in 2020.26 This could be explained by Maybank2U’s users using the web banking service to make on-the-go online payments, including for eCommerce purchases.27 Maybank2U offers a variety of personal and digital banking services, such as Samsung Pay, Visa Checkout, transfers, a mobile wallet, and a promotions app.

-On the other hand, it is still advisable to offer cash on delivery (COD) as a payment method when expanding your eCommerce store into Malaysia.
-Online merchants can offer COD via an eCommerce platform or a shipping partner which supports and facilitates COD transactions.
-According to Nielsen22, many 45-54-year-old Malaysian shoppers preferred COD when shopping online.
+On the other hand, it is still advisable to offer cash on delivery (COD) as a payment method when expanding your e-commerce store into Malaysia as 1 in 10 eCommerce transactions are paid for in cash.28 Online merchants can offer COD via an eCommerce platform or a shipping partner which supports and facilitates COD transactions.
+According to Nielsen29, many 45-54-year-old Malaysian shoppers preferred COD when shopping online.